My Baby Registryjump to recipe

 Note: I would consider *some* kind of sleeper that you can keep in your bedroom as essential (would be bolded) while your little one is a newborn and not quite ready for their crib.
 I didn't bold the bassinet or the snuggle-me organic above, because you could reasonably choose one or the other

 My carrier game plan is to try several!
 I know that some are best for tiny babies and other great for when they're a bit older.
 These are the ones I included in my registry:

 - Ergobaby Carrier – I really wanted this carrier for Austin (my husband).
-All our friends say that this is the most dude-friendly carrier and it comes with an infant insert.
+All our friends say that this is the most dude-friendly carrier.
 My husband loves this carrier the most!